QUESTION: Where is the advantage in having inboard genoa tracks and chainplates?

 Without Inboard Hardware

-Tacking angles of 100 to 110 degrees.
+Tacking angle 100 to 110 degrees.
 May foot slightly faster but overall VMG is substantially reduced by up to 30%.

 With Inboard Hardware

-Tacking angles of 85 to 90 degrees result in higher pointing ability with resultant VMG as high as 30% greater.
+Tacking angle 85 to 90 degrees results in higher pointing ability with resultant VMG as high as 30% greater.